 Given the extensive socio-economic impacts associated with hydro-meteorological hazards and conditions, availability of hydro-meteorological and climate information is critical for risk assessment and development of strategies for risk reduction and financial risk transfer.

-Since 2007, the WMO Disaster Risk Reduction (DRR) Programme has facilitated a number of activities to better understand the needs and requirements of the disaster risk financing stakeholders and to support the development of weather, water and climate services to these stakeholders.
+Since 2007, WMO DRR Services division has facilitated a number of activities to better understand the needs and requirements of the disaster risk financing stakeholders and to support the development of weather, water and climate services to these stakeholders.
 The following is a list of these activities: